Foundations

 Roughly 4 characters equals 1 token.
 A word averages about 1.3 tokens.
 Code tends to be slightly more token-dense than prose because of syntax, indentation, and special characters.

 Quick math: a 300-line TypeScript file is about 1,200 tokens.
-If Claude Code reads 40 files during a session, that is 48,000 tokens just from file content, before counting any conversation.
+If Claude Code reads 40 files during a session, that's 48,000 tokens just from file content, before counting any conversation.

 The /compact Command